apankov/keys.js/README.md

     function () {
       this.timeout(10 * 1000)

-      // Open a connection to the server. return keys.serviceUrl('services', 'keys', 4767).then((url) => {
+      // Connect to the key server.
+      return keys.serviceUrl('services', 'keys', 4767).then((url) => {
-        const server = keys.open(url)
+        const server = keys.connect(url)

         // Generate a new key pair.
         return server.generateKeyPair().then((keyPairId) => {